cybergalactic/MSS/MSS Quick Reference.md

 supply, supplyABC   % ShipX data for the S175
 ```

+After loading the data files to the workspace using the Matlab command load, the following data structures are available:

 | vessel   | vessel.main | vesselABC |
 | -------- | --------    | --------  |
 |          main: [1×1 struct]      |      name: 'tanker' | Ar: {6×6 cell} |